metagenome-atlas/atlas_webpage/content/_index.md

     content:
       title: Metagenome-Atlas
       subtitle:
-      maintext: |-
+      text: |-
           {{< figure library="true" src="atlas_scheme.png" title="Scheme of workflow" width="400px" >}}

-          Metagenome-atlas is a easy-to-use metagenomic pipeline based on [snakemake](https://snakemake.github.io/).
+          Metagenome-atlas is a easy-to-use metagenomic pipeline.
 It handles all steps from QC, Assembly, Binning, to Annotation & Quantification.

           The pipline is easy to use.
 You can start using atlas with three commands: